 Once the RT has validated the command word and checked for the correct address, the SYNC line is set low.
-The signal WC4 will be set low for a Synchronize mode command (See Figure 16), and high for a Synchronize with data word mode command, SYNC remains low during the time that the data word is received.
+The signal WC4 will be set low for a Synchronize mode command (See Figure 16), and high for a Synchronize with data word mode command (See Figure 15).
+In a Synchronize with data word mode command, SYNC remains low during the time that the data word is received.
 Once the data word has been validated, it is passed to the subsystem on the internal highway IH08-IH715 in two bytes using IUSTB as a strobe signal and H/L as the byte indicator (high byte first followed by low byte).
 SYNC being low should be used on the enable to allow IUSTB to clock synchronize mode data to the subsystem.